Xenmai/dFurnitureEditor/README.md

 Usage:

-/dfe edit *opens the editor GUI
+/dfe edit -a *opens the main editor GUI

-/dfe place Stool *places the prop named Stool at your current location
+/dfe place Stool -p *places the prop named Stool at your current location with your current yaw

 /dfe place Stool 0 *places the prop named Stool at your current location with yaw 0

-/dfe remove Stool *removes the Stool at your current location
+/dfe remove 3 *removes the placed prop with ID 3